 Share Reflect Learn Grow

-Network West, together with a group of talented community development practitioners in the west, facilitate opportunities for all community development workers to reflect on their practice in the real world.
+Network West, together with a group of committed local community development practitioners in the west, facilitate opportunities for all community development workers to reflect on their practice in the real world.
 We use this time together to share what’s worked, challenge ourselves and one another, listen and consider new ideas in the field.
-We meet every six weeks.
+We meet every two months.

 NEXT COMMUNITY OF PRACTICE

 Our next session is in March 2023.
 Please contact us if you want to be on the mailing list.

 Join us as we discuss and share our thoughts about ‘Activating Community Voices’.

 If you attended the last session on 27th July 2021 but have not yet given us your feedback, please help us by completing this survey.

 Please contact me at firstname.lastname@example.org if you would like to join.